Ashley Graham Posts Nude Video To Celebrate Her Growing Baby Bump

 Pregnancy hasn’t stopped her from modeling her lingerie for Addition Elle, either.
 She recently posted an imagine looking glamorous in a burgundy bra and matching underwear.

 Not all of her posts have shown the dazzling side of pregnancy.
-In one Instagram video, a make-up free Graham asks fans for help finding workout clothing that can fit over her baby bump.
+In one Instagram video, a makeup-free Graham asks fans for help finding workout clothing that can fit over her baby bump.

 “Please send help!
 Need pregnancy workout pants that go above my belly and are durable!
 And I want fun colors!!
 I have plenty of black,” she called out to the pregnant women of the world.